 The Dutch Code of Civil Proceedings provides for, in addition to the basic rules on how court proceedings are conducted, the rules on (civil) evidence.
 These rules stipulate how evidence is to be assessed, and how evidence by way of hearing witnesses is to be obtained.

-The rules of evidence in the Code of Civil Proceedings apply (as a basic rule) to all civil proceedings (either proceedings that start with a writ of summons – as most normal claims – or request (petition) proceedings.
-To some specific civil law proceedings, the nature of the matter prevents the applicability of the rules of evidence.
-This is, for instance, in summary proceedings (in which proceedings the President of the court will only give a provisional judgment, that is not binding on the merits), and the second phase of the enquiry proceedings before the Enterprise Chamber of the Court of Appeal in Amsterdam.
-The rules of evidence do not apply in arbitration proceedings.
+The rules of evidence in the Code of Civil Proceedings apply as a basic rule to all civil proceedings, whether initiated by a writ of summons – as most claims – or an application or petition.
+For some specific civil law proceedings, the nature of the matter prevents the applicability of the Dutch rules of evidence.
+These proceedings include summary proceedings, where the preliminary relief judge only issues a provisional judgment which is not binding on the merits, and the second phase of inquiry proceedings before the Enterprise Chamber of the Amsterdam Court of Appeal.
+The Dutch rules of evidence do not apply in arbitration proceedings.